webex/widgets/CONTRIBUTING.md

     ```bash
     git clone git@github.com:webex/components.git
     ```

 2. Build `components` code.
 This will generate a `dist` folder
     ```bash
     cd components
     npm install
+    npx npm-install-peers (This is required to install peer dependencies if npm version is lower than 7)
     npm run build
     ```